 Mapping and business bridges

-This mapping makes it possible to group together the skills that can be mobilized and the resources that need to be developed at a "moment T" in a visualization tool.
+This mapping makes it possible to group together the skills that can be mobilized and the resources that need to be developed, at an "instant T", in a visualization tool.
 This mapping of skills is at the origin of a prospective reflection on the bridges between the different current and future roles .
+Our use case"Job mapping and skills" will show you how several companies have successfully adopted this practice.

 Mapping and Rise in skills